The workflow spine

 How the loop closes

-2. Carry.
-The dispatched squad member carries the ref; the proposal it raises inherits it, so the work stays tied to the intent it came from — no re-typing.
+workingand dispatches it to the squad.
+The batch verb — Send off the agents — works alltodosteps in sequence.
+Both verbs leave the plan surface to open the squad, since home base is somewhere you return to, not somewhere you implement from. - Carry.
+The dispatched squad member carries the intent; the proposal it raises inherits it, so the work stays tied to what it came from — no re-typing.

-3. Reconcile.
-When the squad's proposal set changes, RootView's proposal observer reconciles plan-backed proposals awaiting review to proposed (monotonic).
+- Reconcile.
+When the squad's proposal set changes, plan-backed proposals awaiting review move to

 Drafting a plan with AI

 Forming a plan is the blank page a pull request never has — a fresh title and an empty intent box.
-Two sparkle buttons on the cover (PlanCover) let an AI help fill it:
+Two sparkle buttons let an AI help fill it:

 The spine made visible